 The cost to the tenant is between £1,000 and £2,000 plus VAT as far as the work of the PIRRS Independent Expert is concerned dependent on the size of the case and the location of the premises

-PIRRS has become well established and now comes under the governance of the PGB (the Pub Governing Body), provided by six of the industry’s leading associations representing both tenants and landlords – UK Hospitality, Brighton and Hove Licensee Association, the British Beer and Pub Association (BBPA), the British Institute of Innkeeping (BII), the Federation of Licensed victuallers Association (FLVA), and the Guild of Master Victuallers (GMV).
+PIRRS has become well established and now comes under the governance of the PGB (the Pub Governing Body), provided by six of the industry’s leading associations representing both tenants and landlords – UK Hospitality, The Licensees Association, the British Beer and Pub Association (BBPA), the British Institute of Innkeeping (BII), the Federation of Licensed Victuallers Association (FLVA), and the Guild of Master Victuallers (GMV).

 The PGB is chaired by Sir Peter Luff MP.